 Hey friends!
-Here's a quick peek into my artistic process of how I use timelapse videos to show the process of creating art.
+Here's a quick peek into my artistic process of how I use timelapse videos to show how I create art.

-Over the last few years, I have admired artists who make professional videos on Youtube and social media.
+Over the last few years, I have admired artists who make professional videos on YouTube and social media.
 I have watched hours of art tutorials, timelapses and vlogs and have dreamed of one day creating my own videos.
 However, I delayed this goal because I had no idea how to shoot high-quality videos or do any type of editing, nor did I feel I had enough time.
-These daunting obstacles prevented me from even trying to reach my dream.
-However, as I write this blog, COVID-19 has dramatically impacted my life and I am currently not working and find myself with more free time.
-I decided to fill my days with learning the skills I need to help achieve my goals.
+These daunting obstacles prevented me from even attempting to reach my dream.
+However, I decided to take the leap and learn the skills I needed, even though it was a bit scary.

 During the past few weeks, I plunked down, took some deep breaths and began learning about how to create a professional art video.
+At the time, I was taking a video and sound art class at U of S, which helped a lot.
 Fortunately, I already had a DSLR camera, a 32 GB memory card and a tripod.
 At the time of filming, I did not have high-quality lights but was able to use my LED desk lamp for decent lighting.
-After many attempts, I finally found a good angle that showed the art and the steps of making the art.
-I recorded the whole process of making the cards and used a video editor to speed up the time and overlay the music.
+After many attempts, I finally found a good angle that showed the art and I recorded the whole process as seen in the videos below.
+I used a video editor to speed up the time and overlay the music.

-Aside from making high-quality visuals, I wanted to add music with the video to make it more fun and interesting.
-Audio and music editing was another world, but after learning the bare minimum I could overlay royalty-free music and create a sense of smoothness and unity.
+Aside from making high-quality videos, I wanted to add music to make it more fun and interesting.
+Audio and music editing was whole other world, but after learning the bare minimum I could overlay royalty-free music and create a sense of smoothness and unity.
 Although it was a bit tricky to combine the audio and visuals, I am pleased with the end results and I am excited to continue learning and create even more exceptional videos.

+That's it for now!
 Feel free to drop me a comment below, and check out my new Youtube channel.
-To stay in touch, sign up below to my artist newsletter.
+To stay in touch, sign up below for my artist newsletter.
 Thank you for reading, I'm so glad you're here.